AUTISTIC PRESENCE

 And being around other autistic women can help you remember that.

 If you’re seeking community, understanding, or strategies for more fulfilling and sustainable ways to live as an autistic woman, you’re in the right place.
-There are three ways to work with me; I’d love to meet you.
-I invite you to scroll down to view ways we can work together.
+There are three ways to work with me, through one-on-one coaching, through my Autistic Women Free Discussion Group, or through my Autism and the Menstrual Cycle Free Discussion Group.

 for autistic women